dougpark/64zbit.com_pelican/content/Publish Pelican Webserver.md

 Date: 2021-12-24 14:14
 Modified: 2022-01-05 18:05
 Category: Tech
+Summary: Tips and ideas on best way to publish a static site generated with Pelican using the Makefile and creating Obsidian commands.

 ## Makefile
 When you install Pelican be sure to install the Makefile too.
 This allows you to use the make command to build your static website.
 It takes a bit of configuration for your specific server details, but it's easy to setup.